karlhorky/dotfiles/tricks/gsuite-google-calendar-chrome-desktop-app-shortcut.md

 ## Problem

-You have a personal Google Calendar and also a GSuite Google Calendar account, and you want to have [Chrome desktop apps](#chrome-desktop-apps) for both of them.
+You have a personal Google Calendar and also a GSuite Google Calendar account, and you want to have [Chrome desktop apps](#chrome-desktop-apps) (aka pseudo-PWAs or Shortcuts) for both of them.

-However, when creating the app to the second account, Chrome does not create a new shortcut - it replaces the existing one.
+However, when creating the app to the second account, Chrome does not create a new app - it replaces the existing one.

 There are two problems: